Malua Bay roundabout

 2025

-• In September, the roundabout took shape as the annulus was constructed.
+• In September, the roundabout took shape as the annulus was constructed and the first two layers of asphalt were laid.

 • Construction activities ramped up in August and traffic controllers managed traffic flow through the site.